beyondthecode-bc/MacFansControl/README.md

 On first launch, open **Preferences > General** and click **Install Helper**.

 The background helper allows MacFansControl to change fan speeds without asking for your password every time.
-Since the app is not yet signed with an Apple Developer certificate (coming soon), macOS will prompt for your administrator password during installation.
+Installing it requires your administrator password once.
 This is a one-time setup — once installed, fan control works silently in the background.

 > **Why is this needed?** Changing fan speeds requires elevated (root) privileges.
 The helper runs as a small background service that handles these privileged operations securely via XPC, so the main app never needs root access itself.